50417/EvoSL-Tool/README.md

 $ python  project_evol.py --src_db=<PATH TO DB with GitHub URLS>
 ```

 NOTE: You need to mine root projects' commit first (i.e. dont include -f).
-To avoid extracting duplicate commit metadata, the tool only tries to extract commit of forked projects since when it was forked.
+To avoid extracting duplicate commit metadata, the tool only tries to extract commit of forked projects since when it was forked. <br>
-To get forked projects
+To get forked projects' evolution data,
 ```
 $ python  project_evol.py --src_db=<PATH TO DB with GitHub URLS> -f
 ```